aws/aws-iot-device-sdk-embedded-C/demos/http/http_demo_s3_download/README.md

 The name of the AWS IoT thing for your device registered with AWS IoT core.

 #### thing_name-s3-access-role-alias
-Any custom name to specify role alias for S3.
+The name for the role alias for S3.

 #### Thing_Policy_Name
 The name of the policy attached to the device certificate in STEP 5.